vercel/next.js/docs/api-reference/next/image.md

 ### sizes

 Defines what proportion of the screen you expect the image to take up.
+Defaults to undefined.

 Recommended, as it helps serve the correct sized image to each device.